ravendb/docs/Chapter01.rst

   the RDBMS world, since it is the inverse of how you usually model data in RDBMS.

   We will discuss modeling techniques for a document database in :ref:`Chapter 2 <Chapter02>`.

 Key/Value Stores
 ----------------
-The simplest No SQL databases are the Key/Value stores.
+The simplest NoSQL databases are Key/Value stores.
 They are simplest only in terms of their API, because the actual implementation may be quite complex.
-But let us focus on the API that is exposed to by most key/value stores first.
+But let us focus on the API that is exposed by most key/value stores first.
 Most of the Key/Value stores expose some variation on the following API::

 	void Put(string key, byte[] data);